python-semantic-release/python-semantic-release/docs/configuration.rst

     If set to false the pypi uploading will be disabled.
 This can be useful to create tag releases for non-pypi projects.

+``upload_to_release``
+    If set to false, do not upload distributions to GitHub releases.
+If you are not using GitHub, this will be skipped regardless.

 ``commit_message``
     Long description to append to the version number.
 This can be useful to skip pipelines in your CI tool